UAE envoy calls on PAF chief

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Ambassador of the United Arab Emirates Hamad Obaid Ibrahim Al-Zaabi called on Air Chief Marshal Zaheer Ahmed Baber Sidhu, chief of the air staff, Pakistan Air Force, in his office on Saturday.
+Karachi: Ambassador of the UAE Hamad Obaid Ibrahim Al-Zaabi called on Air Chief Marshal Zaheer Ahmed Baber Sidhu, chief of the air staff, Pakistan Air Force, in his office on Saturday.